PORCELAIN TRANSFORMED BY A ROBOT

 Price:

-The opening event is free, on other days with a museum visitor’s ticket.
+with a museum visitor’s ticket.

 Chinese and European porcelain not only fascinates consumers, but also encourages artists to be in search of novelties in 21st century.
 The exhibition "Porcelain Transformed by a Robot" features historical European and Asian porcelain from the collections of the M. K. Čiurlionis National Museum of Art and interpretations of historical vase shapes by Dr Rokas Dovydėnas.
 French porcelain, made in Limoges and fired at 1250 degrees Celsius was used for the works.
 Following the blanc-de-Chine tradition, the articles are white and coated with a transparent glaze.
 The creation process has been based on modern computer modelling software and the works were printed by means of 3D clay printers.